codess-aus/GitHub-Copilot-Certification/PromptEng.md

+#Prompt engineering

-Prompt engineering is the process of crafting clear instructions to guide AI systems, like GitHub Copilot, to generate context-appropriate code tailored to your project's specific needs.
+...is the process of crafting clear instructions to guide AI systems, like GitHub Copilot, to generate context-appropriate code tailored to your project's specific needs.
 This ensures the code is syntactically, functionally, and contextually correct.

 ## Principles of prompt engineering